Vivo Latam logoVivo Latam logo

 In 1993, Joya de Cerén was declared a UNESCO World Heritage Site, highlighting its global cultural significance.
 To learn more about this distinctive site, visit the official UNESCO World Heritage page.

+San Andrés is situated approximately 32 kilometers (about 20 miles) northwest of San Salvador, the capital of El Salvador.
+This close proximity makes it an accessible site for visitors traveling from the city.
 Visitors can explore the grandeur of La Campana, a prominent pyramid structure within San Andrés, and visit the site's museum to see artifacts that provide context to this sophisticated ancient society.
+For more information, you can contact the Ministry of Culture.
+Please, send an email to the following address [email protected], call +503 2501-4400, or visit El Salvador Travel.

 The Ministry of Culture in El Salvador is venturing into the 21st-century exploration with technological advancements that promise to revolutionize how archaeological sites are detected and studied.
 The advent of LiDAR (Light Detection and Ranging) and drone technology will play a pivotal role in uncovering hidden treasures beneath the dense rainforest canopy.